 - Thrift Store Operation

 Caseworkers meet directly with those we help by meeting and conducting an interview to determine need.
-This is done at either at a home-visit with the person or family in need, or in an meeting at our Family Assistance Center.
+This is done at either at a home-visit with the person or family in need or in a meeting at our Family Assistance Center.
 Caseworkers will then prayerfully decide the best way to help, along with providing recommendations and referrals to other community agencies

 Food Pantry Operations: